THE OLD TESTAMENT HOUSE OF THE LORD: ELEVEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Consider the saying of Jesus recorded in the ninth chapter of Mark:

-Every one shall be salted with fire, and every sacrifice shall be salted with salt.
-(Mark 9:49).
+“For everyone will be seasoned with fire, and every sacrifice will be seasoned with salt.
+(Mark 9:49)

 The test of fire is to God as salt is to us.
 It makes the sacrifice palatable.
 The sacrifice is tasteless without it.
 Well-intentioned fleshly activity is not acceptable to God.
 Christian platitudes, sentimentality, and fleshly “love” are as honey on the sacrifice (Leviticus 2:11).